When it comes to running shoes the choices are infinite. Different brands offer a huge range of products that meet everybody’s needs.

 Nike, Inc., formerly (1964–78) Blue Ribbon Sports was founded in Beaverton, Oregon by Bill Bowerman and Phil Knight.

 It first started as a retail outlet selling Onitsuka Tiger shoes.
 After ending its collaboration with them, they later officially became Nike on May 30, 1971, and started producing their own footwear.

 Don’t miss: Nike vs Adidas Running Shoes: A Comparison

-During the years Nike expanded in different parts of the world and its products became part of most of the people’s wardrobes!
+During the years Nike expanded in different parts of the world and its products became part of most people’s wardrobes!